DenisPav/Ooze.Query/README.md

 This package enables usage of `Readable Queries` on `IQueryable<T>` instances.
 This is a concept where you can write actual expression as a string representation for filtering.
 For example if you have bunch of `Posts` which have `Id` and `Name` columns, you could filter them out via something like `Id >= '3' && Name != 'My Post'`.
 This in turn will be translated into the correct expression and applied to your `IQueryable` instance.

+## Installation ⚙
+First you'll need to install package from Github package repository.
+In order to do so follow directions on the official github documentation.
+You'll need to generate Github personal access token and add new nuget source in order to install package from github.
+More information can be found on the before mentioned page.

+## Working with Ooze.Query

 Supported logical operations for queries are AND (`&&`) and OR (`||`).
 On the other side of things supported value operators are next:
  * GreaterThan - `>>`